The 15 Best Ryokans in Hakone

 Yoshiike Ryokan – $$

-Just a short seven-minute walk from Hakone-Yumoto Station, Yoshiike Ryokan is a peaceful retreat with all the charm of a traditional onsen stay, and a few modern perks, too.
-The property’s hot spring baths draw water straight from the source, so you can enjoy truly authentic mineral-rich soaks surrounded by views of lush gardens.
+Yoshiike Ryokan is a peaceful retreat with all the charm of a traditional onsen stay, and a few modern perks, too.
+Just a short seven-minute walk from Hakone-Yumoto Station, the property’s hot spring baths draw water straight from the source, so you can enjoy truly authentic mineral-rich soaks surrounded by views of lush gardens.

 In summer, the outdoor pool adds a refreshing touch, while the koi pond and seasonal blossoms make the grounds a joy to explore year-round.
 Rooms feature tatami floors, futon bedding, and thoughtful touches like yukata robes, green tea sets, and everything you need to feel at home.